20 Writing Strategies Aspiring Authors can Use to Plan, Write, and Finish their First Books

 - You just don’t have the time to write even though you have this great idea (which they’ll then share and ask what I think).

-- You don’t have enough ideas for a whole book or how to organize what I do have.
+- You don’t have enough ideas for a whole book or how to organize what you do have.

 - You’ve tried writing and have probably hundreds of pages of stories/ideas/notes but have no idea what to do with it all or how to organize it into an actual book.